 For a pictorial type of “fresh” content, set up a slideshow on your site that randomly selects images from the gallery to display.
 You can do this either as a continuous slideshow or simply display a key image on your front page whenever a visitor arrives.

-To ensure that visitors have less chance of seeing the same “random” image over and over again, make sure that your image gallery has a wide selection of piccies to choose from.
+To ensure that visitors have less chance of seeing the same “random” image repeatedly, make sure that your image gallery has a wide selection of piccies to choose from.

 5. Ghost Writers/Blog Guests

-My final tip, unless you are very lucky to have one in the family, involves employing a “ghost” writer or guest for your blog.
+My final tip involves employing a “ghost” writer or guest for your blog.
 This tip is the only one that we are talking about today that has content created specifically for your website but comes with one inherent danger – whoever you employ to write for your site, be aware that they are not intimately connected to your business like you are.
-They don’t have the same passion that you have and this may be evident in some of the pieces that they write.
+They don’t have the same passion that you have, and this may be evident in some of the pieces that they write.
 Be very careful about using this last tip as, if it is not monitored carefully, it could “blow up” in your face.